Here are some figures for you.

 The lesson here is simple.
 Customers expect to be updated, and it is a real value proposition for them if that is a service you provide.

-Delivery Update Web Push Notifications
+Make Delivery Updates with Push Notifications

 This is a fantastic solution for providing customers with the delivery updates they want.